 And absolutely nothing can stop you.
 You’re invincible.

 How To Use Cold Shower Therapy

 What is this form of modern torture good for?
 We have hot water for a reason!
 I use it to get stuff done.
-I pick one thing that I’m going to do for 30 days and do it.
-I’ve done this 2 or 3 times now and always end up better for it.
-This is how I frame it:
+I pick one thing that I’m going to do for thirty days and I do it.
+I’ve done this two or three times now and I always end up better for doing it.
+This is how I frame it.

 - Choose one project.
 One goal.
 One impossible thing.

 - Find a date to start.
 Take your first cold shower.
-(The times you wuss out and back out don’t count). – start counting the first time you get to 5 minutes).
+(The times you wuss out and back out don’t count.
+Start counting from the first time you get to five minutes.)

-- Take one 5 minute cold shower, every morning for 30 days.
+- Take one five minute cold shower every morning for thirty days.

-- Throw a 10 minute shower in there just for fun.
+- Throw a ten minute shower in there just for fun.

 - Finish your project.
 Do something impossible.
 Change your life.

 I’m tired of writing, so let’s do this.

 Cold showers.
 Every day for the month of April.
 Pick one impossible thing.
 Do it and finish it.

 Deal with your fear this weekend.
 It’s time to put up or shut up.
 Do something impossible or go home.
 Give CST a try.

 (Let me know what you’re planning on doing in the comments below.)